Table of Contents

 By being able to make projections that offer real value and make informed choices under pressure, you will optimize your supply chain for consistent success in a competitive commercial world.
 This, in turn, will maximize your growth and profitability.

 Recent studies suggest that 79% of companies with high-performing supply chains earn a revenue growth greater than the average within their sector.
 Moreover, the usage of the software is growing 9% year over year, showing that this clear-cut value of developing an efficient supply chain lays within modern solutions to improve a company's performance.

 That's where the power of the dashboard comes into play.
 If you want to create a data-driven company, save countless hours in the analysis processes, and work with real-time data, dashboards are a great way to do so.
 And for more data-driven wisdom, check out these great dashboard designs that you can get inspiration from.

-Here is a summary of our top 15 supply chain KPIs we discussed in detail:
+So, what are metrics in supply chain?
+Well, here is a summary of our top 20 supply chain KPIs we discussed in detail:

 - Cash-to-cash Time Cycle

 - Supply Chain Costs